Welcome to the Tampa Alcohol Coalition

 HCSO CrimeStoppers Tips Line: 1-800-873-TIPS

-(for Hillsborough County) Or click here to report an anonymous tip online
+(for Hillsborough County) Or click here to report an anonymous tip line

 Tragic End to the Life of a Public Servant